Or search: cornell.edu

 The Tenants Advocacy Program (TAP) is offering an exciting full-time, eight-week summer internship for J.D. students interested in housing justice.
-Interns will join an innovative eviction defense project in Rochester Housing Court.
+Current J.D. students can volunteer as paid interns to join an innovative eviction defense initiative in Rochester Housing Court, working directly with tenants facing housing instability and displacement.
+This position offers hands-on litigation experience, direct client interaction, and meaningful public interest legal work under attorney supervision.

 As student-attorneys, interns will:

-Appear in court through a student practice order
+• Appear in Rochester Housing Court on behalf of clients, under attorney supervision, through a student practice order

 This internship is made possible through the support of Legal Assistance of Western New York (LawNY) and other legal aid organizations in Rochester.